 Women and girls with disabilities, in all their diversity, encounter challenges to participation that arise from an array of systemic barriers, including of a legal, physical, informational, communicational and attitudinal nature.
-These barriers include inadequate availability, implementation and resourcing of data and evidence, legislation, policies18, and governance mechanisms; the lack of design of accessible products, environments and processes; and inadequate access to justice, education, 19 rehabilitation, 20 habilitation, and personal and assistive technology services.
-21
+These barriers include inadequate availability, implementation and resourcing of data and evidence, legislation, policies, and governance mechanisms; the lack of design of accessible products, environments and processes; and inadequate access to justice, education, are rehabilitation, and personal and assistive technology services. and inadequate access.

-Discriminatory attitudes present additional barriers to education, employment,22 and health care,23 including sexual and reproductive health,24 as well as social, political25 and cultural participation and access to justice.
+Discriminatory attitudes present additional barriers to education, employment, and health care, including sexual and reproductive health, as well as social, political and cultural participation and access to justice.
 These attitudes can manifest in or be caused by harmful gender-based prejudices, practices and cultural norms - such as ageist attitudes and intimate partner and familial violence.